revanza-git/eproc-vms-admin/README.md

 ---

-**Note**: This system is part of a larger VMS ecosystem.
-Make sure to properly configure the integration points with the main VMS system before deployment.
+**Note**: This system is part of a larger E-Procurement ecosystem.
+Make sure to properly configure the integration points with both the VMS and Internal systems before deployment.